Augustdorf

 Augustdorf (/de/) is a municipality in the Lippe district of North Rhine-Westphalia, Germany.
-It has an area of 42.18 km^{2} and about 10,100 inhabitants (2020).
+It has an area of 42.18 km^{2} and about 9,700 inhabitants (2025).

 History

 In 1775 Simon August, Count of Lippe-Detmold issued a writ of lease (Meierbrief) for the area of today's Augustdorf in favour of August Simon Struß, permitting him to establish a settlement (colony) at Dören hill.
 In 1779 the actual development plan for the settlement was decided, but the place hardly developed.
 In 1780 the settlement at Dören consisted of only four tiny thatched huts.
 In 1789 the settlement was named in honour of Count Simon August.

+Politics

+The current mayor is Andreas Wulf, an Independent who won the 2025 runoff election against Mats Schubert of the SPD with 53.9 % of votes.

+City council

+After the 2025 local elections, the Attendorn city council is composed as follows: